3ALAMA/ArabicRBGParser/README.md

 ### Requirements

-The Dependency Parser used [Farasa Arabic Segmenter](http://farasa.qcri.org) and [Farasa Arabic POS Tagger](http://farasa.qcri.org).
-Download the tools and place the jars "FarasaSegmenterJar.jar" and "FarasaPOSJar.jar" in the "dict/lib" folders.
+The Dependency Parser uses [Farasa Arabic Segmenter](http://farasa.qcri.org) and [Farasa Arabic POS Tagger](http://farasa.qcri.org).
+Download the tools and place the jars "FarasaSegmenterJar.jar" and "FarasaPOSJar.jar" in the "./dist/lib" folders.
 Otherwise, for building the project from source.
-Place the jars in "libs" folder
+Place the jars in "./libs" folder